 Beetlejuice Beetlejuice is a thoroughly-entertaining sequel that manages to re-capture the same look and feel of the original film, while also expanding the story and characters.
 Michael Keaton feels like he never stopped playing the role, and is just as hilarious as ever.
 The rest of the cast is also great and work well as an ensemble.
 Warner Bros’ Blu-ray release looks and sounds amazing and includes a solid selection of bonus material.
 Fans of the original Beetlejuice will definitely want to check out this sequel, and fans of this film should be pleased with the disc’s presentation and contents.

-$34.95 (as of November 24, 2024 13:29 GMT -05:00 – More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+$34.96 (as of December 24, 2024 16:20 GMT -05:00 – More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)

-Beetlejuice Beetlejuice (4K Ultra HD + Digital) [4K UHD]
+Beetlejuice Beetlejuice (4KUHD + Digital) [4K UHD]

 Beetlejuice Beetlejuice (Blu-ray + Digital)